Neil E. Caporaso, M.D.

 |Address:||NCI Shady GroveRoom 7E102|

-Dr. Caporaso received his undergraduate degree in chemistry and cell biology research from Rutgers University, an M.S. in environmental science and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
-After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch.
-He served as a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
-In 1996, he became Chief of the Pharmacogenetics Section, Genetic Epidemiology Branch (GEB).
+Dr. Caporaso received his undergraduate degree in chemistry and cell biology research and an M.S. in environmental science from Rutgers University, and his M.D. from the University of Medicine and Dentistry of New Jersey in 1980.
+After completing a residency in internal medicine in 1983, he joined the NCI as an oncology fellow in the Medicine Branch and a research fellow and biotechnology fellow in the Environmental Epidemiology Branch of NCI.
+In 1996, he became Chief of the Pharmacogenetics Section of the DCEG Genetic Epidemiology Branch (GEB).
 He served as Chief of GEB from 2011 to 2016.

 Dr. Caporaso has focused his research on understanding the molecular and population determinants of lung cancer and smoking.
 To that end, he and his colleagues designed the EAGLE (Environment And Genetics in Lung cancer Etiology) Study, a large, population-based case-control study of lung cancer in Italy, to provide a resource for descriptive, molecular, clinical outcome, and genetic/genomic studies.
 He incorporated novel behavioral aspects such as nicotine dependency, which has made possible a series of studies involving Time To First Cigarette (TTFC), in which he showed that short TTFC constituted a risk factor for lung cancer and later for COPD.
 Also, Dr. Caporaso and his colleagues have conducted a series of studies exploring biomarkers (microbiome, cytokines, metabolomics) in relation to smoking and lung cancer and plan to consolidate this work in risk model studies.